Cassie Bernall: Controversy surrounding martyrdom claims

 Craig Scott, the brother of Rachel Scott, was a student also in the library during the massacre who told investigators that he had heard one of the shooters ask a victim whether or not they believed in God during the shooting, and that the victim answered, "Yes."
 Scott said that he recognized the voice as Bernall's, however, he did not see the exchange happen as he was hiding under the table at the time.
 Investigators later took Scott back into the library and asked him to point to where he had heard the exchange come from.
-He did not point to where Bernall had been in the library, but rather pointed to where Valeen Schnurr, another student that had been shot in the massacre, had been hiding.
+He did not point to where Bernall had been in the library, but rather pointed to where Schnurr, another student that had been shot in the massacre, had been hiding.

-Valeen Schnurr had been shot and was on the floor of the library when one of the shooters, Dylan Klebold approached her.
+Schnurr had been shot and was on the floor of the library when one of the shooters, Dylan Klebold approached her.
 She said, "Oh, my God, oh, my God, don't let me die."
 Klebold asked her if she believed in God.
 She said yes, and he asked why.
 She responded, "Because I believe and my parents brought me up that way."
 Klebold reloaded but did not shoot her again, and Schnurr ultimately survived the massacre.
 Some media publicized the story of Bernall being asked about her belief in God before her death.
 The story persisted even decades later.
 In 2015, Rick Santorum used the scenario during a Republican presidential debate, saying "16 years ago this country was tremendously inspired by a young woman who faced a gunman in Columbine and was challenged about her faith, and refused to deny God."
-However, Santorum did not attach a name to the story, and may have been referencing Valeen Schnurr.
+However, Santorum did not attach a name to the story, and may have been referencing Schnurr.

 She Said Yes: The Unlikely Martyrdom of Cassie Bernall

-In October 1999, Bernall's mother, Misty Bernall, authored the book She Said Yes: The Unlikely Martyrdom of Cassie Bernall.
+In September 1999, Bernall's mother, Misty Bernall, authored the book She Said Yes: The Unlikely Martyrdom of Cassie Bernall.
 The book reached No. 8 on The New York Times best-sellers list.

 In the book, Misty Bernall repeated the story that her daughter was asked if she believed in God before she died, despite being told by investigators that the question had not been asked.
 Cassie's friend Emily Wyant, who was next to her in the library when she was shot, also told the family that the question had not been asked.
-Despite this, the Bernalls issued a statement standing behind the accuracy of their book, saying they had spoken to four witnesses who had told them that she had defended her faith before being killed.
-However, the book ultimately leaves it up to the audience to make up their own mind about what happened.
+Despite this, the Bernalls issued a statement standing behind the accuracy of their book, saying they had spoken to four witnesses who had told them that she had defended her faith before being killed., with Brad Bernall stating, “We leave it up to the audience” to make up their own mind about what happened.